Credit card surcharges

 If you have a UK bank account and intend to use your bank card to pay for goods and services while you are in the EU, as well as Iceland, Liechtenstein and Norway (the European Economic Area), you will be able to continue to do so.
 However, this may now be more expensive now the UK has left the EU.

-If you have a UK bank account and live in the EU, many UK firms that offer financial services products (for example current accounts, credit cards or mortgages) are planning to continue providing them to EU customers after the UK leaves the EU.
+If you have a UK bank account and live in the EU, many UK firms that offer financial services products (for example current accounts, credit cards or mortgages) will still continue providing them to EU customers.

 If you are shopping online and are unsure where the business is based, you should check with the business and read its terms and conditions.

-- mobile phone companies must take reasonable steps to protect customers from paying roaming charges for inadvertently accessing roaming services
+Operators will also continue to be required to take reasonable steps to protect their customers from paying roaming charges for inadvertently accessing roaming services.

 Further information can be found at this link:

-The Financial Ombudsman Service (FOS) and the Financial Services Compensation Scheme (FSCS) will continue to cover customers of UK providers (banks, credit unions, and building societies) operating in the UK, even if there is no deal.
+The Financial Ombudsman Service (FOS) and the Financial Services Compensation Scheme (FSCS) will continue to cover customers of UK providers (banks, credit unions, and building societies) operating in the UK.

 However, FSCS protections may be affected for UK consumers of European Economic Area (EEA) firms.
 This will depend on a number of factors, including: